Skip to content

 Standard 19 | Data protection

-The organization respects data protection and donor privacy.
+The organization respects data protection and the privacy of affected natural persons, especially donors.

 • More about this standard

-If individuals no longer wish to be contacted or prefer to be contacted less frequently, fundraising organizations must react quickly and without raising obstacles.
+If individuals no longer wish to be contacted or prefer to be contacted less frequently, fundraising organizations must respect these wishes quickly without raising obstacles.
+Where possible, this should also take place before personalized initial contact (e.g. to respect the Robinson list of the Swiss Dialog Marketing Association, SDV).

 Zewo-Standard 20: Fundraisingpartner